Clinical Nurse Specialist

 Frequently Asked Questions

 The CNS program is offered online with the exception of standardized patient experiences for specific courses (Advanced Physical Assessment), clinical practicums, an interprofessional experience, and the comprehensive exam.
-Courses are delivered via Blackboard, the University course management system.
+Courses are delivered via Canvas, the University course management system.

 The CNS program requires 504 hours of clinical experience with faculty approved preceptors in a variety of settings based on the age specific role.
 Pediatric practicums include an acute care/hospital based setting and ambulatory care community based setting.
 Old Dominion University School of Nursing has a Student Clinical Services Coordinator who assists the Program Directors and the student to locate appropriate clinical sites, and ensures that the appropriate agreements are in place.